 Now, let us tell you more about what else sets us apart.

 Experience.
-Between us, we have photographed more than 90 weddings over nearly a decade of photography.
+Between us, we have photographed more than 100 weddings over a decade of photography.
 Weddings are all about capturing moments — the big ones and those you least expect — and years of photographing in complex and difficult situations prepare us for almost anything that can happen.
 We know where we need to stand to capture a moment from multiple angles.
 We’re ready with the right lens and camera settings when you share your first kiss, which sometimes isn’t always clear in the ceremony and often lasts for only a few seconds.
 These are photographs we do not miss.

 We take control when we have to — say, during family portraits or while posing formal bride and groom photos — and we fade into the background when we need to in order to capture genuine moments.
 We can manage a daily timeline, and in case you don’t have a wedding planner, we offer advice and suggestions to ensure it goes smoothly and the photographs look great.